 - West Virginia adopted statewide prohibition.17

 - Consumption of absinthe increased when phylloxera destroyed much of France’s wine production.
-However, viticulture began to flourish again in Languedoc.
+But viticulture began to flourish again in Languedoc.
 Yet sales were poor.
 So growers begin to blame absinthe for their problem.
-Consequently, an anti-absinthe movement grew strong.
-The Academie de Medecine demanded a ban.
-Temperance organizations joined the cause.19 In 1914, France yielded to pressure from wine producers and banned the sale of absynthe.20
+So an anti-absinthe movement grew strong.
+Of course, temperance groups joined the cause.19 In 1914, France yielded to pressure from wine producers and banned the sale of absynthe.20

 - During the First World War, the English army was fortified primarily with rum.
 The German were fortified with schnapps and brandy.
 For the French it was cheap wine.22

 - Australia mandated a 6:00 pm closing of alcohol purchases at hotels as a temporary war measure.
 (Hotels were the major outlets in Australia.)
-However, it lasted until the middle of the century.
-Its unintended consequences included the six o’clock swill.
+Yet it lasted until the middle of the century.
+Its unintended result included the six o’clock swill.
 Consumers drank as much alcohol as they could between leaving work and 6:00.
-The measure led to a black market in alcohol known as ‘sly grogging.’23
+The measure led to a black market in alcohol known as “sly grogging.”23

 - Arizona, Colorado, Oregon, Virginia and Washington State adopted statewide prohibition.24